sd-denisoff/sd-denisoff/README.md

 I am a 19-year-old software developer based in Moscow 🇷🇺.

 I started programming in 2015, having entered the Moscow School of Programmers in Yandex.
-Later I’ve finished HSE Lyceum (specialization in mathematics and computer science) and went to Higher School of Economics University.
+Later I’ve finished HSE Lyceum (specialization in mathematics and computer science) and went to Higher School of Economics University, Moscow, Russia.

-Currently I'm getting a Bachelor's degree in Computer Science at Higher School of Economics, Moscow, Russia.
+Currently I'm getting a Bachelor's degree in Computer Science.
 I'm graduating in 2023.

 For more info check my [CV](https://github.com/sd-denisoff/sd-denisoff/blob/master/CV%20Денисов.pdf).